 - Place kefir in the refrigerator or enjoy immediately.
 It should keep for at least a month although it will continue to get more sour and tart.

-- If you like to make more kefir, take 1/4 cup of this mixture and 3 -3/4 cups of fresh non dairy milk and culture again for 8 -16 hours or until tart.
-You can do this many many times over or until it stops working and making the milk tart.
+- If you would like to make more kefir, take 1/4 cup of this mixture and 3-3/4 cups of fresh non-dairy milk and culture again for 8-16 hours or until tart.
+You can do this many, many times over or until it stops working and making the milk tart.
 Then you will need a new Easy Kefir package.

 Storing your Kefir

-- If you making your kefir using Live Kefir Grains, you can place your grains in the same amount of non dairy milk you would use to make your kefir.
-Add the date paste and then place in your refrigerator.
-Refresh once a week with new milk and date paste to give them something to eat and keep them alive.
+- If you making your kefir using kefir grains, you can place your grains in the same amount of non-dairy milk you would use to make your kefir.
+Add the Date Paste and then place in your refrigerator.
+Refresh once a week with new milk and Date pPaste to give them something to eat and keep them alive.
 Remember that you need to do this at least once a week.